 No denying that a subject line says a lot.
 After all, it is pretty much the first thing that your reader will see before even opening your business email.
 So whether or not they decide to open your email purely depends on what your subject line is and how it is written.

-Make sure that the subject line on your business email is simple, specific, crisp, and also eye-catching.
-It must contain keywords that will briefly summarize and convey the content of your message in one look.
+Make sure that the subject line on your business email is simple, specific, crisp, and eye-catching.
+It must contain keywords that will briefly summarize and convey the content of your message at a glance.

 3. Start With a Greeting